nimaft/TwitterStream/README.md

   * Uploads the image to Docker Hub :whale:.
   * Creates imagedefinitions.json [used by CodePipeline]
 * **CodePipeline:**
-  * Source stage: monitors main branch of this repository, upon detecting an update, triggeres build stage.
+  * Source stage: monitors main branch of this repository, upon detecting an update, triggers build stage.
   * Build stage: triggers the build project defined in CodeBuild.
-Upon successful build, deploy stage is trigerred.
+Upon successful build, deploy stage is triggered.
-  * Deploy stage: uses imagedefinition.json, passes it on to ECS and runs a fargate task.
+  * Deploy stage: uses imagedefinition.json, passes it on to ECS and runs a Fargate task.
 * **AWS Secrets Manager:** provides Docker hub credentials to CodeBuild and Elastic Container Service.
 * **AWS Systems Manager > Parameter Store:** provides Twitter bearer key to ECS task definition to be used as an environmental variable for the container.
 * **Elastic Container Service (ECS):**